fluid-media/fluid-media.github.io/explainer.md

 how do people do algorithmic accountability stuff, like, now, how does the government audit

-this could be good for hi-assurance executable specs for legislation, etc? the point is that the domain has its own domain-specific language of biases, weights, layers, inputs, outputs, etc. that can be modeled in a DSL?
+this could be good for hi-assurance executable specs for legislation, etc?

 strong positive signal from angela — seems super necessary, etc.